feature-engine/feature_engine/docs/index.rst

 Scaling the data can help to balance the impact of all variables on the model, and can improve its performance.

-- :doc:`api_doc/scaling/MeanNormalizationScaler`: scale a given set of columns using mean normalization
+- :doc:`api_doc/scaling/MeanNormalizationScaler`: scale variables using mean normalization

 Scikit-learn Wrapper: